 I was called an ignorant sheep and told to "enjoy the burka."

 I was called arrogant.

 A stranger told me that I was a "bad Christian who had clearly not read The Bible."

 Apparently, doing unto others as you would have them do to you and loving your neighbor as you love yourself are taken pretty loosely by some around these parts, more like polite suggestions and less like the commandments that they are.
-Because in case you haven't noticed, we love ourselves an awful lot, but loving our neighbor at all, let alone loving them as we love ourselves, is a constant struggle.
-But I read the other day that admiration without criticism is simple infatuation: a short lived passion.
+In case you haven't noticed, we love ourselves an awful lot, but loving our neighbor at all, let alone loving them as we love ourselves, is a constant struggle.
+I’m reminded of the fact that admiration without criticism is simple infatuation: a short lived passion.

 I don't know about you, but I'm tired of watching pieces of myself be suffocated and die off at the hands of short lived passions.

 This is not the death that we are called to.

 It's not how I want to go—not how I want to be remembered after I leave this life.